8 Common Social Media Marketing Fails

-Try to predict the consequences of your campaigns, too, by thinking of all the possible scenarios.
+Try to predict the consequences of your marketing campaigns by thinking of all the possible scenarios.
 For example, the NYPD asked followers to post photos with an NYPD member, but received mixed responses.
 Such a campaign could also be considered off-brand, as a police department may want to maintain a more professional rapport with its followers on social media.

 7. Not reporting

-Just as you record metrics for your blog performance (and if you don’t, we can help you out), you’ll want to track your social media marketing progress with a report.
+Just as you record metrics for your blog performance, you’ll want to track your social media marketing progress with a report.